An SEO audit reveals quick wins that drive results and outlines a path to SEO success.

 Install the Chrome plugin Spark, or manually inspect the code on key landing pages via Inspect in Chrome to spot these tags.
 Assess whether key SEO tags are present in the <head> section.
 The Spark plugin will display the data if it’s properly coded.

-Also, an seoClarity crawl will collect these issues as shown below.
+Also, as shown below, a seoClarity crawl will collect these issues.
 This report will show any potential issues with these tags (e.g. duplication, values that are too long, or are missing).

 SEO Tags Recommendations

 Utilize and configure each tag properly for every page on the site.
-At this stage, it’s important that the tags are present and valid on the site.
+At this stage, the tags must be present and valid on the site.

 Common Mistakes with SEO Tags